 This ‘split decision’ would buy time.
 Time for the UK government to take the lead and bring together the key actors to approve the new regulatory change needed for offshore integrated solutions.
 Time to allow EA1N and EA2 to benefit from the BEIS Review and to become flagship pathfinder projects of which we can all be proud.
 And finally, time to bring these projects to fruition in a way which minimises their greenhouse gas emissions in line with the government’s Ten Point Plan.
 Only if the onshore infrastructure minimises the destruction of our environment by connecting to the grid at a brownfield or industrialised site, whilst minimising onshore cable corridors, can these projects contribute positively to climate change and support the Government’s stated intent in this regard.

 There is time.
-We have nine years to get this right before 2030.
+We have eight years to get this right before 2030.
 Let not time and targets become our enemy.
 Let’s not have wind energy at any price.
 Please recommend a ‘split decision’.

 JULIET BLAXLAND AUTHOR OF SUFFOLK COASTAL EROSION MEMOIR "THE EASTERNMOST HOUSE" WRITES TO The Rt Hon Kwasi Kwarteng MP